Puerto Plata, Dominican Republic Cruise Port Guide

 Fortaleza San Felipe

 The chunky San Felipe Fortress is the oldest building in Puerto Plata.
-It presides over the bay and the Malecón, with sweeping views along the coast.
-The fortress was built by the Spaniards in 1577 to defend the north coast of the Dominican Republic from pirates and British and Dutch hopefuls who coveted the gold and silver deposits here.
-It previously served as a prison, but today is an atmospheric museum displaying the original cannons and old weapons.
+It presides over the bay and the Malecón with sweeping views along the coast.
+The fortress was built by the Spaniards in 1577 to defend the north coast of the Dominican Republic from pirates, British, and Dutch raiders who coveted the country’s gold and silver deposits.
+It previously served as a prison, but today it is an atmospheric museum displaying the original cannons and old weapons.

 Things to Do in the Dominican Republic